-25 The objectives of this paper are 1) to describe the data and the algorithms used to produce the extended long-term stable FTH data record from the Meteosat observations, 2) to characterize 26 27 the quality and the stability of this observational record by comparing it with independent 28 data, and 3) to confront the variability of FTH on various temporal and spatial scales with the 29 linear trends and their significance.
-The input data and the homogenization of Meteosat 30 observations are introduced in Sect.
-2 and Sect.
-3, respectively.
-The retrieval scheme, an overview of the technical specifications and exemplary figures on the characteristics of the 31 32 FTH data record are presented in the next sections.
+The objectives of this paper are (1) to describe the data and the algorithms used to produce the extended long-term stable FTH data record from the Meteosat observations, (2) to characterize the quality and the stability of this observational record by comparing it with independent data, and (3) to confront the variability of FTH on various temporal and spatial scales with the linear trends and their significance.
+The input data and the homogenization of Meteosat observations are introduced in Sects.
+2 and 3, respectively.
+The retrieval scheme, an overview of the technical specifications, and exemplary figures on the characteristics of the FTH data record are presented in the next sections.
 The theoretically expected uncertainties are discussed in Sect.
-5 and the evaluation results are shown in Sect.
+5, and the evaluation results are shown in Sect.
 6. The applications presented in Sect.
-7 feature an analysis of the variability of the FTH and FTHp10, of the FTHp10 differences on decadal scales, and of the linear trend in FTH and FTHp10.
-Conclusions are finally drawn.
+7 feature an analysis of the variability of the FTH and

+FTHp10, of the FTHp10 differences on decadal scales, and of the linear trend in FTH and FTHp10.
+Finally, in Sect.
+8, conclusions are drawn.

-5 A series of statistical quantities and a list of abbreviations are given in the Appendices.
+A series of statistical quantities and a list of abbreviations are given in the Appendices.

-7 2 Input data
+2 Input data

-8 This section briefly describes the instruments and the radiance input data records used to9 retrieve the FTH.
+This section briefly describes the instruments and the radiance input data records used to retrieve the FTH.

-10 MVIRI is a three channel imaging radiometer flown on Meteosat-2, -3, -4, -5, -6, and 11 Meteosat-7, which belong to the first generation of Meteosat satellites.
-It continuously 12 observed the Earth from a geostationary orbit at 0° latitude / 0° longitude every 30 minutes 13 between 1982 and 2006.
-The spatial sampling distance of the observations is approximately 5 14 km at nadir and it increases with distance from the sub-satellite point.
+MVIRI is a three-channel imaging radiometer onboard the Meteosat-2-7 platforms, which belong to the first generation of Meteosat satellites.
+It continuously observed the Earth from a geostationary orbit at 0° latitude/0° longitude every 30 min between 1982 and 2006.
+The spatial sampling distance of the observations is approximately 5 km at nadir and it increases with distance from the sub-satellite point.

-The Spinning Enhanced Visible and Infrared Imager (SEVIRI) performs observations at 12 channels that cover the visible and thermal infrared spectral range.
-SEVIRI is on board the geostationary satellites Meteosat-8, -9 and Meteosat-10, which are positioned at 0° latitude / 0° longitude in operational mode.
-The SEVIRI full disc observations are repeated every 15 minutes between 2004 and the present day.
+The Spinning Enhanced Visible and Infrared Imager (SE-VIRI) performs observations at 12 channels that cover the visible and thermal infrared spectral range.
+SEVIRI is onboard the geostationary satellites Meteosat-8-10, which are positioned at 0° latitude/0° longitude in operational mode.
+The SEVIRI full disc observations are repeated every 15 min between 2004 and the present day.
 The spatial sampling distance is 3 km, increasing with distance from the sub-satellite point (Schmetz et al., 2002).

-21 The elaboration of the Meteosat clear-sky radiance (CSR) archive is described in Brogniez et 22 al. (2006) and it is briefly recalled in Sect.
-3. The 6.3 μm BTs, as observed by Meteosat-2 to 23 Meteosat-5 as well as by Meteosat-7, were taken from the International Satellite Cloud 24 Climatology Project (ISCCP, Rossow and Schiffer, 1999) at the DX pixel resolution (ISCCP-25 DX, see http://isccp.giss.nasa.gov/products/products.html for details).
-All observations are 26 adapted to the Meteosat-5 spectral response function.
-The CSR archive built at LMD is used 27 as input.
+The elaboration of the Meteosat clear-sky radiance (CSR) archive is described in Brogniez et al. (2006), and it is briefly revisited in Sect.
+3. The 6.3 μm BTs, as observed by Meteosat-2 to Meteosat-5, as well as Meteosat-7, were taken from the International Satellite Cloud Climatology Project (ISCCP; Rossow and Schiffer, 1999) at the DX pixel resolution (ISCCP-DX; see http://isccp.giss.nasa.gov/products/products.html for details).
+All observations are adapted to the Meteosat-5 spectral response function.
+The CSR archive built at the Laboratoire de Météorologie Dynamique (LMD, Paris, France) is used as input.
 It covers the period July 1983-June 2005.
-This CSR record has been extended using 28 ISCCP-DX data for the period July 2005-June 2006.
+This CSR record has been extended using ISCCP-DX data for the period July 2005-June 2006.
 From July 2006 onwards, the SEVIRI observations are sampled to mimic the ISCCP-DX radiance data.
-29

-The FTH retrieval can reliably be applied under clear-sky and low-level cloud (cloud top pressure larger than 700 hPa) conditions.
+The FTH retrieval can reliably be applied under clear-sky and low-level-cloud (cloud-top pressure larger than 700 hPa) conditions.
 The sampling is largely improved when observations from the latter case are included.
-The scene selection is performed using the cloud information (e.g. cloud cover and cloud top pressure) of ISCCP-DX for the period 1983-2009.
+The scene selection is performed using the cloud information (e.g., cloud cover and cloud-top pressure) of ISCCP-DX for the period 1983-2009.

-5 3 Homogenization and extension to the SEVIRI era
+3 Homogenization and extension to the SEVIRI era